walkerrandolphsmith/practice/10-graphql/README.md

 ### Pagination

 Querying for posts presents another interesting situation; requesting too much data.
 The performance of any client would be poor if we requested posts and all 100 million were returned.
 We need a way to request posts and supply the maximum number.
 This number is likely informed by how many posts a client can present to the user in a meaningful way.
+This number may be different on a phone or laptop.Querying for posts presents another interesting situation; requesting too much data.
+The performance of any client would be poor if we requested posts and all 100 million were returned.
+We need a way to request posts and supply the maximum number.
+This number is likely informed by how many posts a client can present to the user in a meaningful way.
 This number may be different on a phone or laptop.